Preconditioning Parametrized Linear Systems: Numerical Experiments

 This test problem leads to a long sequence of linear systems, where the matrix has a relatively large number of nonzeros per row.
 As a result, this problem is particularly useful to demonstrate effective SAMs that are much sparser than the matrix itself.

 Topology optimization is a structural optimization method that optimizes the material distribution inside a given domain~\cite{BendSig-Bk_2003, Mackerle2003, Rozvany2001, Sigmund2000, WangStu_2007}.
 The method computes a design by determining which points of space should be material and which points should be void (i.e. no material), combining finite element approximation, linear solvers (for linear partial differential equations), and optimization.
 In this case, we minimize the compliance (see below) subject to a volume constraint.
-We specify the problem mathematically as follows. \eqsn \min_{\Vgr,\Vu}\: &&c(\Vgr,\Vu) = \Vu^T\MA(\Vgr)\Vu \\ \mbox{s.t. } && \MA(\Vgr)\Vu = \Vf \nonumber \\ && 0 < \r_0 \leq \r_e \leq 1 \qquad e=1,2,\cdots,n_e \nonumber \\ && \int_\O \r \, \mathrm{d} \O \leq V, \nonumber \eqen where $c$ is the compliance, $\MA(\Vgr)$ is the stiffness matrix as a function of the density distribution $\Vgr$, $\Vu$ and $\Vf$ are the displacement vector and load vector, $\r_0$ is a chosen, small, positive lower bound for the density to avoid singularity of the stiffness matrix, and $V$ is the total volume in use.
+We specify the problem mathematically as follows. \eqsn \min_{{\bf \rho},\Vu}\: &&c({\bf \rho},\Vu) = \Vu^T\MA({\bf \rho})\Vu \\ \mbox{s.t. } && \MA({\bf \rho})\Vu = \Vf \nonumber \\ && 0 < \rho_0 \leq \rho_e \leq 1 \qquad e=1,2,\cdots,n_e \nonumber \\ && \int_\O \rho \, \mathrm{d} \O \leq V, \nonumber \eqen where $c$ is the compliance, $\MA({\bf \rho})$ is the stiffness matrix as a function of the density distribution ${\bf \rho}$, $\Vu$ and $\Vf$ are the displacement vector and load vector, $\rho_0$ is a chosen, small, positive lower bound for the density to avoid singularity of the stiffness matrix, and $V$ is the total volume in use.
 The Solid Isotropic Material with Penalization (SIMP) method~\cite{Bendsoe1989SIMP, Bendsoe1999SIMP} uses one design variable to represent the density in each element.

 The structure of the matrices is detailed in Section \ref{sec:theo}.
-We examine a sequence of matrices that result from discretizing the 3D linear elasticity equations for variable density on a $100\times20\times20$ trilinear (B8) element mesh, with three unknowns per node, $u$, $v$, and $w$, giving the displacements in x-, y-, and z-direction (see \cite{Shun_PhD, WangStu_2007} for details).
-The size of these matrices is $n = 132$ $300$, a typical column has 81 nonzeros, and the average number of nonzeros per column varies but is approximately $70$.
-Results are provided in Tables \ref{table:TopOptReuseP05}-\ref{table:TopOptSAM10}.
+We consider matrices that result from discretizing the 3D linear elasticity equations for variable density on a trilinear (B8) finite element mesh.
+We examine two such meshes with (1) $100\times20\times20$ elements, and (2) $150 \times 30\times 30$ elements, with three unknowns per node, $u$, $v$, and $w$, giving the displacements in the x-, y-, and z-directions resulting in matrices of sizes (1) $n = 132$ $300$, and (2) $n = 432$ $450$. (see \cite{Shun_PhD, WangStu_2007} for details).
+We refer to these respectively as the ``small" and ``large" topology optimization matrices.
+For both, we take a representative sequence from an optimization that typically takes hundreds, but possibly up to 1000, optimization steps before reaching the optimal design.
+We demonstrate the effects of several strategies for reusing, recycling, and recomputing the preconditioner.
+We use the ILUTP preconditioner for the small matrices and the AMG preconditioner for the large matrices.
+Results are provided in Tables \ref{table:LargeTopOpt_Reuse}-\ref{table:SAM_ILUTP_Recomp}.